clingen-data-model/allele/source/allele/resource/allele_instance/index.md

 : 0..1

 Requirements
-: Required (and allowed) only if the SimpleAllele describes an allele on an amino acid reference sequence.
+: Required (and allowed) only if the AlleleInstance describes an allele on an amino acid reference sequence.

 {:.h4-definition}
-#### SimpleAllele.ancillaryAminoAcidChangeType
+#### AlleleInstance.ancillaryAminoAcidChangeType

 {:.dl-horizontal .dl-definition}
 Definition
 : One of the set of allowable [ancillary-amino-acid-change-types](/allele/implementation/value_set_list/ancillary_amino_acid_change_type.html).
-Allowed only if the SimpleAllele describes an allele on an amino acid reference sequence.
+Allowed only if the AlleleInstance describes an allele on an amino acid reference sequence.

 Type
 : Code